“BUILDING BRIGHTER FUTURES”

-The impact of the curriculum across the seven year journey is clear.
+The impact of the curriculum across the 7-year journey is clear.
 Students at KS4 make progress significantly above the national average (P8 – +0.67 in 2019 and projected to be higher in 2022) and the highest of all non-selective schools in Coventry.
-In 2021 a high percentage of students secured places at Universities in the top 15 nationally and 94% of pupils left for University whilst 100% left for positive destinations.
+In KS5 in 2022 a 58% of students secured places at Universities in the top 15 nationally and 94% of pupils left for University whilst 100% left for positive destinations.

 Students join Barr’s Hill school in the Bridge.
 The Bridge is a self-contained Hub dedicated to Year 7 students, based in its own building with its own specialist staff, social space and classrooms.
 A senior primary specialist is employed to target intervention at students who are not at age related expectation and to ensure a clear focus on literacy across The Bridge curriculum.
 The Bridge aims to lay the foundations for the crucial communication skills that will help students access the curriculum and excel in it, whilst also enhancing students’ ability to communicate with confidence in all contexts and situations.
 This includes: developing high-quality formal and exploratory talk; embedding explicit reading strategies and habits so that students can confidently read a range of texts across their curriculum; promoting a culture of reading so that students choose to read books appropriate to their reading age; and the explicit teaching of writing for different forms, purposes and audiences.
 The curriculum is carefully crafted to flow from Year 5/6 study and is highly aspirational for all.
 Learning is planned & delivered to ensure all students make progress & provides an inclusive classroom for all.
 All staff meet SEND students’ needs through ‘live’ one-page profiles.
 Students study high level concepts such as the foundations of communication & the art of rhetoric, algebraic manipulation, chemical reactions, Latin, classical Roman mythology, the origins of British civilisation, climate change and religious leadership.
-All students study MfL in Year 7 and Year 8, and they also have the highly rewarding opportunity to study Latin as part of their Classics project.
+All students study MfL in Year 7, Year 8 and Year 9, and they also have the highly rewarding opportunity to study Latin as part of their Classics project.

 The Year 8 and Year 9 curricula is carefully planned to build upon what students have learnt in Year 7.
 Students study Shakespeare, a range of critical theories and ideas around the Russian revolution, communism and totalitarianism; Pythagoras & trigonometry; the reactivity of elements and displacement reactions; environmental issues which link to ocean circulation, coral acidification, water density and salinity; democracy and power; and Hispanic environmental issues and La Comida.
 Whilst engaging with this ambitious curriculum, they are also developing their formal talk.
 Any students not yet at ARE in English and Maths receive additional intervention.
 Additional proven interventions can include Fresh Start, Lexonik, Reading Inference, Thinking Reading, Catch up Numeracy and Nessy Dyslexia support.